World War One

-This is a New Zealand government website dedicated to remembering the First World War, one hundred years on.
+This is a New Zealand government website dedicated to remembering Aotearoa New Zealand's participation in the First World War, one hundred years on.
 They have information on the commemorations around the conflict.

-- you will bring up facts and stories in Discover WW1.
+- This will bring up facts and stories.

 - There's also an interactive timeline of New Zealand's involvement.

 Tips: We like sites like this because they're reliable.
 You can tell because of their web address - they have either .govt or.ac.
 They're also New Zealand sites, so relevant for us.

 This is an online tool that has a wide range of quality resources for students in a range of formats (eg articles, books, images, videos, primary sources, sets, websites) on a variety of topics.
 These resources have been selected from reliable national and international sources.

 - Go to the Filter by topic option and enter 'war'.